wstroberg/starter-academic/content/home/welcome.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Welcome to the _Computational Biosystems Lab_ at the University of Alberta" subtitle = ""
+title = "Welcome to the _Computational Biosystems Lab_"
+subtitle = "at the University of Alberta"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.